-\paragraph{Mixture of Experts (MoE) and Model Fusion.} The Mixture of Experts (MoE) approach, which involves training multiple specialized models for specific subtasks, has gained significant attention \cite{jacobs1991adaptive, fedus2022switch, muqeeth2024soft}.
-A key method for combining these experts is parameter ensemble, supported by the linear mode connectivity phenomenon, which shows models converging to a single low-loss basin \cite{frankle2020linear}.
-Task Arithmetic \cite{ilharco2022editing} introduces \textit{task vectors}, representing the difference between fine-tuned and pretrained models, enhancing multi-task model performance when merged.
-Follow-up work \cite{yangadamerging, tang2024merging} improves this by learning input-conditioned layer-wise fusion coefficients, increasing flexibility and performance.
-Model fusion techniques also apply to PEFT, where previously learned adapters are reused for efficient task adaptation \cite{wu23pituning, wu2024mixture, wang2022adamix, zhao2024sapt}, including LoRAHub \cite{huanglorahub} and AdapterFusion \cite{pfeiffer2021adapterfusion}.
-In image generation, merging separate LoRAs facilitates joint style and content generation \cite{shah2024ziplora, shenaj2024lora, yang2024lora}.
-In robotics, models like MELA \cite{yang2020multi}, MoE-Loco \cite{huang2025moe}, MORE \cite{zhao2025more}, and SDP \cite{wang2024sparse} create versatile, adaptive behaviors for multiple tasks by fusing expert sets.
-Our method aims to enhance forward transfer in lifelong robot learning by flexibly fusing previously learned low-rank experts for each sub-module in the policy.
-Besides, we exploit the modularized design by replaying coefficient on the router to mitigate catastrophic forgetting.
+\paragraph{Mixture of Experts (MoE) and Model Fusion.} MoE approach involves training multiple specialized models for specific subtasks and has gained significant attention \citep{fedus2022switch, muqeeth2024soft}.
+A key method for combining these experts is parameter ensemble, supported by the linear mode connectivity phenomenon, which shows models converging to a single low-loss basin \citep{frankle2020linear}.
+Task Arithmetic \citep{ilharco2022editing} introduces \textit{task vectors}, representing the difference between fine-tuned and pretrained models, enhancing multi-task model performance when merged.
+Follow-up work \citep{yangadamerging, tang2024merging} improves this by learning input-conditioned layer-wise fusion coefficients, increasing flexibility and performance.
+Model fusion techniques also extend naturally to PEFT.
+The key idea is that low-rank experts trained on different tasks capture complementary knowledge that can be recombined to solve new tasks, motivating a recent line of work focuses on reusing and combining previously learned adapters to enable more efficient and scalable task adaptation, including LoRAHub \citep{huanglorahub}, AdapterFusion \citep{pfeiffer2021adapterfusion}, and so on \citep{wu23pituning, wu2024mixture, wang2022adamix, zhao2024sapt, gedynamic}.
+In robotics, models like MELA \citep{yang2020multi}, MoE-Loco \citep{huang2025moe}, MORE \citep{zhao2025more}, and SDP \citep{wang2024sparse} create versatile, adaptive behaviors for multiple tasks by fusing expert sets.
+Our method aims to enhance forward transfer in lifelong robot learning by flexibly fusing previously learned low-rank experts for each sub-module in the policy according to the current context.
+Besides, we exploit the modularized design by replaying expert coefficient on the router to mitigate catastrophic forgetting.